getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 **Automatic Instrumentation**

-Many integrations for popular frameworks automatically capture traces.
+Many integrations for popular frameworks automatically capture transactions.
 If you already have any of the following frameworks set up for Sentry error reporting, you will start to see traces immediately:

 - All WSGI-based web frameworks (Django, Flask, Pyramid, Falcon, Bottle)
 - Celery